benkw26/FoodFresh-Public/README.md

 1x TGS-2611 |
 3x LED |

-### Circuit diagram for the PCB'S and the connections for the Perfboard#
+### Circuit diagram for the PCB'S and the connections for the Perfboard

 ## Software
-### Originally started with Arduino, went to raspberry Pi to collect data.
-Went to Python for data analysis and then used Arduino ide to flash the arduino

 ### Little bit about PCA and clustering

 ## Assembly